nyu-cso-fa19/recitations/r06/README.md

 For problem 2, you are to figure out what some assembly code (`prob2.s`) does, and write C code that does the same thing in `prob2.c`.

+You can test your work by running `make test` inside the homework directory.

 [Link to Homework](for-homework)